Connect with nonprofit leaders and passionate advocates and create relationships that make an impact.

 Social Innovation: Mini City

-Mini City is a social enterprise; a cost-saving resource hub that alleviates homeless in the city of Atlanta.
+Mini City is a social enterprise; a cost-saving resource hub that alleviates homelessness in the city of Atlanta.
 Mini City has secured 500 Near Field Communication enabled wristbands.
 Like Fit Bit, this is wearable technology and is an exclusive membership for homeless residents that unlocks a world of services at no charge to them.
 Mini City’s mission is to eradicate homelessness not just in metro Atlanta, but across our nation.
-CEO India Hayes and members of their team will share their inspiration and how meeting up at a Hackathon led to the development of Mini City.
+CEO India Hayes and team members will share their inspiration and how meeting up at a Hackathon led to the development of Mini City.

 SCPG (Sacramento Collaborative Practice Group): Family law attorneys, mental health practitioners and financial professionals work together in a collaborative divorce resolution process.
-Members of the SCPG also offer Divorce Options workshops throughout the Sacramento region.
+Members of the SCPG also offer Divorce Options educational workshops throughout the Sacramento region.
 Meet these leaders working to support families going through divorce:

-Sacramento First 5: Working with the Storywalkers Consulting Goup and Impact Foundry, Sacramento First 5 offered a version of Impact Foundry’s Certified Sustainable to more than 20 of its funded partners.
+Government Agency Perspective: Working with the Storywalkers Consulting Goup and Impact Foundry, Sacramento First 5 offered a version of Impact Foundry’s Certified Sustainable to more than 20 of its funded partners.
 Hear why Sacramento First 5 Executive Director Julie Gallelo and her team are committed to ensuring their partners’ capacity to serve the age 0-5 children in our community.

 “What Do You Mean It’s Taxable?
 We’re Tax Exempt!”